Get gift ideas for teenage girls and teenage boys. These make great Christmas gifts and birthday gifts for teens.

 Our kids know we have a budget for each child at Christmas.
 I try to get a certain number of gifts for each kid, but I keep it within a certain budget.

 So as they get to be teens, they know that if they want something that is at or close to their budget, the will only get 1-2 gifts for Christmas.
 I make sure to reiterate so they are aware of that so they don’t feel bad or expect anything differently.

 If you have a lower budget, it doesn’t mean tech gifts are totally out for you.
 You can get things to go with electronics.
 You could get a selfie ring, charging cords, charging hub, or a new case.
 Magsafe wallets are a great idea.

 There are also many less expensive versions of electronics.
 I like to get these less expensive versions of things to test them out at least initially.

 For example, if your child is eyeing airpods, try out some less expensive earbuds first.
 This will help you know if your child will actually use the expensive item.
 More importantly, it will help you know if your child can be responsible with the item.

-Brayden used these earbuds for a long time before upgrading to the AirPods Pro.
-These are great quality.
+Brayden used inexpensive earbuds for a long time before upgrading to the AirPods Pro.
+Many are great quality.
 The sound is good for the user and when he would call me with these, I couldn’t even tell he wasn’t on a phone.